 Premium Fundamental Analysis

-The focus of traders this week will be the report on the US labor market for May, which will be released on Friday (12:30 GMT).
-The monthly report of the US Department of Labor will publish data on the unemployment rate, the number of jobs created outside the agricultural sector (NFP), but the dynamics of the average hourly wage of Americans will be of greatest interest in the report.
+The focus of traders this week, in addition to the decisions of the central banks of Australia and Canada on interest rates, will be the report on the US labor market for August, which will be released on Friday.
+Data on the unemployment rate and the number of jobs created outside the agricultural sector (NFP) will be published, but the dynamics of the average hourly wage of Americans will be of greatest interest in the report.
 The higher the salary, the higher may be the future inflation and the greater the impact this will have on the rhetoric and the actions of the Fed in relation to monetary policy.

 This content is for members only